isoraqathedh/bocproc/README.md

   Reserves a page number as understood by `PAGING-SPEC`, which in turn is either a plist of specificity keys or the symbol `:NEXT` followed by a specificity.
       * If it is a plist of specificities, then reserve the page number as specified by the specificities.
-    For example, `(:PAGE 5 :SUBPAGE 6)` is
+        For example, `(:PAGE 5 :SUBPAGE 6)` reserves that exact page number.
+        Three special values can be used instead of a number:
+          * `:FIRST`, a shorthand for the minimum possible value it can take,
+          * `:NEXT`, the next available value, or
+          * `:CUR`, one before `:NEXT`
+      * If it is the symbol `:NEXT` followed by a specificity, it is a shorthand for a listing of all specificities, with everything before the listed specificity having value `:CUR`, everything after the listed specificity `:FIRST`, and the named specificity itself having the value `:NEXT`.
+* `:TITLE TITLE`:
+  Specifies the title string.
+Defaults to "untitled".
+* `:COMMENT COMMENT`:
+  Specifies a comment string.
+Defaults to NIL, representing no comment string.
+* `:TAGS (&REST TAG-SPEC)`:
+  Names a list of tags understood by their short names in the config file.

 Example: